A South Beach Thanksgiving: 11 Delicious Menu Items to Order ASAPArticle posted in: South Beach Diet

 If you’d like to have an appetizer before Thanksgiving dinner, soup is a lovely choice.
 We created a creamy, dreamy mushroom soup filled with Parmesan cheese and tender chicken.
 It feels fancy when dressed up in a china bowl and garnished with fresh herbs.
 On an average day, you can still enjoy this dish for a comforting lunch or dinner.

 Not much of a turkey fan?
 We won’t judge.
-This dish—starring the other white meat—has a similar “full dinner” effect thanks to crisp veggies and brown rice.
-The moist pork tenderloin and creamy Dijon sauce adds a unique twist to your low carb holiday dinner table.
+This dish—starring the other favorite bird—has a similar “full dinner” effect thanks to crisp veggies, riced cauliflower and edamame.
+The moist chicken and bourbon-flavored sauce adds a unique twist to your holiday dinner table.

 The big meal is served at 6:00.
 So, what’s for lunch?
-This beef soup is satisfying and easy to prepare, so you can get busy and focus on the main event.
+Nothing says fall like chili!
+This veggie meal is satisfying and easy to prepare, so you can get busy and focus on the main event.
 To prevent overeating and to keep your energy levels up, it’s imperative to eat three meals a day and supplement with healthy snacks—even on Thanksgiving.

 We love breakfast foods that can double as dessert.
-While your family is enjoying pumpkin pie, you’ll be digging into these wild blueberry muffins with a healthy twist.
-You’ll consume fewer calories but won’t be missing a thing.
+While your family is enjoying pumpkin pie, you’ll be digging into these double chocolate muffins.
+You’ll most likely consume fewer calories but definitely won’t be missing a thing.

 What are you grateful for?
 We’re grateful for you.
 And, we’re grateful for peanut butter.
 It’s sweet and decadent yet loaded with healthy fats.
-We combined your favorite nut butter with keto-friendly almond flour to create delicious, low carb cookies with only two grams of net carbs and zero added sugars.
+We combined your favorite nut butter with almond flour to create delicious cookies with only two grams of net carbs and zero added sugars.

-Is there ever a time when warm chocolate cake isn’t invited to the party?
-Just add water, mix and microwave.
-Fresh blueberries, raspberries or a dollop of whipped cream will give it that special holiday feel (just make sure they fit into your daily net carbs).
-This chocolate cake is always welcome at our Thanksgiving dessert table.
+Is there ever a time when chocolate chip cookies aren’t invited to the party?
+Pair these little cookie bites with fresh blueberries, raspberries or a dollop of whipped cream to give them that special holiday feel (just make sure they fit into your daily net carbs).
+This chocolate snack is always welcome at our Thanksgiving dessert table!

-Add autumn spices to our vanilla shake for a healthy, fall flavored treat.
-Try a sprinkle of cinnamon or a dash of nutmeg.
+Add autumn spices to our vanilla shake for a fall-flavored treat.
+Try a sprinkle of cinnamon, a dash of nutmeg or even some pumpkin spice.
 You can even throw in a tablespoon of unsweetened pumpkin puree to create your own pumpkin pie milkshake.
+Yum!